espoirMur/my-blog-gastby/source/_posts/2021-11-05-lessons-learned-while-applying-to-masters-degrees-in-the-uk.md

 ---
 title : Lessons learned while Applying to Master’s Degrees In the UK. date : 2021-11-05T23:00:36
-description:  Lessons learned while Applying to Master’s Degrees In the UK as  francophone student.
+description:  "Lessons learned while Applying to Master’s Degrees In the UK as  francophone student."
 layout: post
 comments: false
 categories: non-tech